Social Security 2027 COLA predicted to rise to 3.9% amid inflation

 All News

-Mortgage rates ticked higher to 6% this week, mortgage buyer Freddie Mac said Thursday.
-Freddie Mac’s latest Primary Mortgage Market Survey, released Thursday, showed the average rate on the benchmark 30-year fixed mortgage rose to 6% from last week’s reading of 5.98%.
-The average rate on a 30-year loan was 6.63%…
+Mortgage rates jumped this week to the highest level in nearly four months, mortgage buyer Freddie Mac said Thursday.
+Freddie Mac’s latest Primary Mortgage Market Survey, released Thursday, showed the average rate on the benchmark 30-year fixed mortgage rose to 6.22% from last week’s reading of 6.11%.
+The average rate on…